wp-plugins/wm-zoom/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+WM Zoom is awesome, supper flexible wordpress plugin.
+By installing the plugin you will get eye catching several Zooms in your website.

 == Description ==

 JQuery zoom plugin transfered into wordpress WM Zoom. we are able to include maximum features in the wodpress zoom plugin for instance Basic Zoom, Tints, Gallery & Lightbox, Window Position, Inner Zoom, Lens Zoom, Fade in / Fade Out, External Controls, Easing, Mousewheel Zoom, Zoom Window Size, Image Constrain and also have supper admin flexibility.
 Any one can lownload and use it easily for his own wordpress website and can order for premium version. let's start to download free WM zoom wordpress plugin and use it.

+Please contact with me in my Email address freelencermamunur@gmail.com beside i am available to work for your own website.

+Please see demo URL: http://websitebuilderbd.com/plugins/wordpress-wm-zoom/

 == Installation ==